alex-a11ahar/alex-a11ahar/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an **Electrical Engineering Student** at A&M with a passion for **Data Science** and **Embedded Hardware Design**.
 I’m exploring ways to optimize hardware for performance and efficiency, focusing on designing embedded systems and accelerating tasks through specialized hardware components like GPUs, FPGAs, and custom ICs.
-I aimto bridge the gap between software and hardware, incorporating advanced models to create high-performance, power-efficient solutions.
+I aim to bridge the gap between software and hardware, incorporating advanced models to create high-performance, power-efficient solutions.

 ## Interests